dave-prog/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## 6. The shortest distance between two points is a straight line
 > A function that draws a straight line in the terminal.

+## 7. I feel like I am diagonally parked in a parallel universe
+> A function that draws a diagonal line on the terminal.